mashedram/Church_of_Dog/Spieces/God/Godhood.md

 Once a [[Soul]] obtains [[Godhood]], it is incapable of true death.
 When the body is killed, and [[Godhood]] is transferred, the [[Soul]] keeps existing in a damaged state.

 It originally came to be during the [[Singularity Collapse]], where everything in existence folded together to form the current universe.

+Gods can be differentiated by the fact that they always have wings, independent of what form they appear within.